michaelmangelsdorf/Sonne8/README.md

 ### C, X, Y

 The C register is a pseudo register, that can only occur as a register-target in transfers.
 Transfering a value to C executes a subroutine call.
-The "branch" get's stored in T, the byte offset for instruction fetches within that "branch" gets stored in X. By writing values into X and Y, the return address can be redirected.
+The "branch" get's stored in Y, the byte offset for instruction fetches within that "branch" gets stored in X. By writing values into X and Y, the return address can be redirected.
 The RET signal returns from the subroutine, by restoring the "branch" and byte offset from X and Y. The PULL signal transfers the current X into A, and the current Y into R.

 ### Q, A, F